How to Best Handle Unauthorized Tenants in Your Kelowna Home - Article Banner

 Why are they a problem for you?

-Unauthorized tenants can cause damage to your property.
-It will be difficult to hold them accountable for any problems they cause.
 Having more people in the home will also contribute to extra wear and tear.
 Things will deteriorate quicker, and you’ll find your turnover costs to be much higher if your home was occupied by 4 people instead of the 2 people who were originally on the lease agreement.

 How to Handle Unauthorized Kelowna Tenants